Guidelines and Policies

 - Provide an explanation why the experiment(s) could not be completed before the regular abstract submission deadline, Aug.
-1, 2018, and needs to be considered for late-breaking submission.
+1, 2019, and needs to be considered for late-breaking submission

-Young Investigator Awards Abstracts: Abstracts that qualify for a Young Investigator Award and indicate they would like to be considered as a Young Investigator Award abstract will need to include the following information in their application:
+Young Investigator Awards Abstracts: Submitters of abstracts that qualify for a Young Investigator Award and indicate they would like to be considered for a Young Investigator Award must include the following information in their application:

-- Confirm if they are a student, postdoctoral research fellow, clinical fellow, or junior faculty with three or fewer years on staff, and if so, which they are.
+- Confirm they are a student, postdoctoral research fellow, clinical fellow, or junior faculty with three or fewer years on staff, and if so, identify which category they represent

 Late-Breaking Abstract Information and Eligibility

 Late-breaking abstract submission is solely for abstracts with late-breaking data and not for abstracts submitted “late.”
 The late-breaking abstract deadline is not intended to be an extension of the general submission deadline.
-Late-breaking abstracts highlight novel and practice-changing studies, and only apply to data that would have not otherwise have been presented as an abstract at the 33rd Annual Meeting.
+Late-breaking abstracts highlight novel and practice-changing studies, and only apply to data that would have not otherwise have been presented as an abstract at SITC 2019.

 Examples of acceptable late-breaking abstracts include the following (in each case, results were not available or significant by the regular abstract submission deadline):

 - Results of a practice-changing prospective Phase III clinical trial

 - Phase II study showing anti-tumor activity in a novel context